See also Graduate Courses

 Basic principles of computer models of the atmosphere; parameterizations; use and critical evaluation of models and model output.
 Prerequisites: MATH 308; ATMO 336 or registration therein.

 Advanced weather forecasting techniques with application to a variety of forecasting problems, both public and private sector.
-Prerequisites: ATMO 435 or registration therein.
+Prerequisites: ATMO 336 or 455; junior or senior classification.

 Tropical climatology; structure, evolution, and motion of tropical cyclones; tropical cyclone hazards; large-scale tropical phenomena.
 Prerequisites: ATMO 336; ATMO 352 or registration therein.

 Instruction in the practice of broadcast meteorology; practice in and preparation of weather forecast products and demonstration videotapes.
-Prerequisites: ATMO 335 or registration therein; MATH 308 or registration therein.
+Prerequisites: ATMO 455 or approval of instructor; senior classification.

 Problems of air pollution in our global atmosphere; environmental cycles; waste products in the biosphere; atmospheric pollution; natural concentrations of atmospheric constituents; pollution sources; atmospheric transport; pollution sinks; effects of pollution; monitoring and surveillance; and management of air quality.
-Prerequisites: ATMO 363 or approval of instructor.
+Prerequisite: ATMO 335 or approval of instructor

 Instruction in chemical techniques used to monitor the atmosphere and other earth systems; sampling strategies; survey of current literature focusing on development of new techniques.
 Prerequisites: CHEM 101 and one semester of calculus (MATH 171 or equivalent).